 The 2016 bill was introduced by Reps.
 Hal Rogers (Ky.), Matt Cartwright (Penn.), Morgan Griffith (Va.), Don Beyer (Va.), and Evan Jenkins (W.Va.), and subsequently gained several more sponsors.
 A Senate version was introduced in December 2016 by Joe Manchin (W.Va.), Tim Kaine (Va.), Mark Warner (Va.), Sherrod Brown (OH), and Bob Casey (Penn.).

 In late March 2017, however, alternative versions of the bill were put forth in the new Congress.
 As introduced by Sen. Mitch McConnell (Ky.) and Rep. Rogers, the new bill would provide the same level of funding for mine reclamation, but would not require economic development or stakeholder participation for all priority sites.
-And another House version offered by Rep. Joe Manchin (W.Va.) and four others mirrors the original version.
+And another Senate version offered by Sen. Joe Manchin (W.Va.) and four others mirrors the original version.

 Appalachian Voices is continuing to work with our allies to ensure economic development and stakeholder participation are part of any legislation going forward, and to secure passage of this critical legislation as soon as possible.